microsoft/MXDial-IoT-Sample/README.md

 1. Open **Visual Studio** from the Start Menu.
 1. Click **Open Project/Solution** and select `backend\MxDialBackend.sln`.
-1. Click on the current connected account in the top right corner of Visual Studio.
+1. Check your current connected account in the top right corner of Visual Studio.
-1. Click on Account Settings....
-1. Click on the Sign out button.
-1. Click on the Sign in button.
-1. Login with the same credentials as you used for Azure.

-  > [!NOTE] This will connect Visual Studio to your Azure subscription.
+  > [!ALERT] Ensure you are signed in with the same credentials you used to sign in to Azure.
+This will connect Visual Studio to your Azure subscription.
-1. Click **Close**.
 1. Right-click the MxApi project.
 1. Click **Publish**.
 1. Mark the option Select Existing.
 1. Click **Publish**.
 1. Select the Web App previously created.
 1. Click **OK** and wait for the deployment to complete.
 This step might take a few minutes.
+1. A new window will open in your browser with the published app.
+1. The web site will request credentials to access, use the following:
+  * For the username use your device code.
+  * Password: `Azure`.
+  > [!ALERT] Make sure that your device is on, otherwise you won't see anything in the web page.

 ## Deploying Arduino Solution to the MX Chip.